-How are your US expat taxes affected when you rent your primary residence while you live abroad?
+How are your US expat taxes affected when renting my house while living abroad?
 Renting is a good way to retain the equity built in a home, while making the property pay for itself over time.
 If you have decided to rent out your home, the related income and expenses must be reported on your US expat taxes, and this will be done via Schedule E, Supplemental Income and Loss.

 Completing Schedule E for US Expat Taxes – Record-Keeping

 Good recordkeeping throughout the year is essential to accurate US expat tax reporting of the transactions associated with rental properties.
 If you’ve opted to hire a rental management company, your personal responsibility will be somewhat relieved in that you will be provided with an organized statement at the end of the year that lists your income and detailed expenses, simplifying your US expat tax preparation.

 However, these management companies often charge a significant percentage of the gross income; so many expatriates opt to manage their own property from abroad.
 If you choose to do this, it’s recommended that you maintain electronic records of all your transactions from the beginning of business via an Excel spreadsheet or more elaborate rental property management software.
 Developing a habit of good record keeping will help to ensure that all of your expenses are being captured, and thus reduce your overall US expat tax liability.